Every 3 minutes someone in the UK develops dementia.

 How you can help?

-- This is why the National Institute for Health Research (NIHR) in partnership with Alzheimer Scotland, Alzheimer's Research UK and Alzheimer's Society have developed Join Dementia Research, a service that allows people to register their interest in participating in dementia research and be matched to suitable studies.
+Join Dementia Research is run by the National Institute for Health and Care Research (NIHR) in partnership with Alzheimer Scotland, Alzheimer's Research UK and Alzheimer's Society.
+The service enables people to register their interest in participating in dementia research and be matched to suitable studies.

-Everybody now has that chance to see what dementia research is taking place, both in their local area and across the nation.
+Through Join Dementia Research, people can see what dementia research is taking place, both in their local area and across the UK.

 Taking part in a research study can take many forms.
-There are lots of types of studies, such as those looking at prevention or new ways to diagnose the condition; drug studies trialling new treatments; or surveys aiming to improve the quality of life for people with dementia and their carers.
+Examples include studies looking at prevention or new ways to diagnose the condition; drug studies trialling new treatments; and surveys aiming to improve the quality of life for people with dementia and/or their carers.